TI-Tokyo/riak-docs-fork/content/riak/kv/3.0.3/using/reference/multi-datacenter/statistics.md

 ## Version 2 Replication Statistics

-The following definitions describe the output of `riak-repl status`.
+The following definitions describe the output of `riak repl status`.
 Please note that many of these statistics will only appear on the current leader node.